Angel Beats!: Books and publications

 A series of seven illustrated short stories written by Jun Maeda and drawn by GotoP titled Angel Beats!
-Track Zero were serialized between the November 2009 and May 2010 issues of ASCII Media Works's Dengeki G's Magazine.
+Track Zero was serialized between the November 2009 and May 2010 issues of ASCII Media Works's Dengeki G's Magazine.
 Track Zero is a prequel to Angel Beats! featuring Hinata as the main character and tells the story of how the SSS was formed.
 A special extra chapter focusing on Girls Dead Monster was published in the sixth volume of Dengeki G's Festival!
 Deluxe on March 29, 2010.
-The short stories were collected into a bound volume released on June 23, 2010 and included an additional chapter along with the other eight chapters.
+The short stories were collected into a bound volume released on June 23, 2010, and included an additional chapter along with the other eight chapters.
 The chapter titles for the stories are taken from song titles from various musical artists.
 The first chapter was posted online with illustrations by ASCII Media Works.
 ASCII Media Works published the Angel Beats!
 Official Guidebook on December 22, 2010.
 The guidebook contains story summaries of the anime episodes including the OVA, information on the cast of characters, interviews from the voice acting cast and production staff, and illustrations featuring art from the anime.